anishfelixm/linuxjourney/Grasshopper/6_Permissions.md

 + read, execute as group permissions
 + read, execute as other permissions

-TO change or modify permissions, use the "**chmod**" command.
+To change or modify permissions, use the "**chmod**" command.
 We need to pick whether permission is for user, group or other and then use "+" to add permission and "-" to remove permission.

 > $chmod u+w myfile